vignywang/IDC/README.md

 ## To Do

-- [x] Evaluation code and Trained model for IDC.
+- [x] Evaluation code and Pretrained model for IDC.
 - [ ] Training code, more pretrained models and a more detailed readme.
 (Coming soon after being accepted)
 - [ ] A substantially modified version for weakly supervised semantic segmentation task (WSSS).